felixlu/awesome-stars/topics.md

 - [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine API bringing AI-powered hybrid search to your sites and applications.
 - [devlive-community/datacap](https://github.com/devlive-community/datacap) - DataCap is integrated software for data transformation, integration, and visualization.
 Support a variety of data sources, file types, big data related database, relational database, NoSQL database, e
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
-- [OtterMind/Chat2DB](https://github.com/OtterMind/Chat2DB) - 🔥🔥🔥 AI-driven database tool and SQL client, The hottest GUI client, supporting MySQL, Oracle, PostgreSQL, DB2, SQL Server, DB2, SQLite, H2, ClickHouse, and more.
+- [OtterMind/Chat2DB](https://github.com/OtterMind/Chat2DB) - Chat2DB is a free, cross-platform, local-first database client and SQL workspace for developers, DBAs, analysts, and data teams.
+Connect to 40+ databases, manage data, edit and run SQL, and use your o
 - [azimuttapp/azimutt](https://github.com/azimuttapp/azimutt) - Explore, document and optimize any database
 - [DATA-DOG/go-sqlmock](https://github.com/DATA-DOG/go-sqlmock) - Sql mock driver for golang to test database interactions
 - [teableio/teable](https://github.com/teableio/teable) - ✨ AI Spreadsheet for Business